Cat Burglar: Production

 The film was released on 22 February 2022.
 According to Netflix, the typical runtime is 15 minutes, and the film offers around 90 minutes of animation depending on the viewer's route through the story.
-The film consists of several hundred segments; the animation, sound effects and music required dovetailing so that each path between segments progresses seamlessly.
+The film consists of several hundred segments; the animation, sound effects, and music required dovetailing so that each path between segments progresses seamlessly.
 With Christopher Willis in charge of music, the soundtrack was performed by a London orchestra of 40 musicians.

 Cat Burglar was the first production by Charlie Brooker and Annabel Jones's production company Broke and Bones since it was acquired by Netflix.
 The pair were previously involved in interactive fiction in the 2018 special Bandersnatch, part of the science fiction anthology series Black Mirror.
 Though a fan of the genre, Brooker had not previously worked in animation.
 Mike Hollingsworth served as Supervising Director.
 It was inspired by the animated shorts made by Tex Avery for Metro-Goldwyn-Mayer (MGM).
 Hollingsworth was a fan and named his child "Avery" after the "King of Cartoons", while Brooker liked the "timeless, surreal anarchy" of the cartoons, which were "smart and brutal and subversive".
 Ideas for animation, such as the style of Rowdy's death, were primarily pitched by Hollingsworth and James Bowman, and then refined or rejected.
 Brooker pushed for a high level of violence in the cartoon.

 Brooker's previous experience with interactive fiction led him to be wary of complicated story paths.
 He was interested in the viewer determining the storyline outcome indirectly, rather than through direct choices as with Bandersnatch.
 He arrived at the idea of a skill-based game, like those in the franchise Dragon's Lair.
-The questions in Cat Burglar are intended to emphasize speed of answering over knowledge.
+The questions in Cat Burglar are intended to emphasize the speed of answering over knowledge.
 The interactive work was the first by Netflix to incorporate trivia, preceding the April 2022 game Trivia Quest, an adaptation of Trivia Crack with episodic trivia questions framed within a narrative story.
 The animation was done by Boulder Media.

+Netflix removed most of the interactive media, including Cat Burglar, from their catalogue in December 2024.